unrealwork/atsd-use-cases/USMortality/README.md

 | Stroke                               | 49.9                         | [41.7](https://www.cdc.gov/nchs/fastats/stroke.htm) |
 | Unintentional Injury (Accident)      | 50.7                         | [42.7](https://www.cdc.gov/nchs/fastats/accidental-injury.htm) |
 | Alzheimer's Disease                  | 30.8                         | [29.8](https://www.cdc.gov/nchs/fastats/alzheimers.htm) |

+We can see that Youngstown has higher incident rates for each disease.
+Additionally, according to the 2010 U.S. Census, the percentage of residents age 65 and older in Youngstown versus the United
+States was [16.44%](http://places.mooseroots.com/l/332116/Youngstown-OH) versus [12.75%](http://places.mooseroots.com/l/310125/United-States).
+These factors, along with a struggling economy and high poverty and crime rates, may have led to Youngstown having such high mortality rates.

 This may be a simplified conclusion to a complicated issue.
 However, we were able to get to this point using ATSD.
 We loaded a dataset from data.gov, pulled in population figures from census.gov, wrote our own SQL queries, and were able to compute our own mortality statistics.
 Using these capabilities of ATSD allows you gain a deeper understanding of complicated datasets and issues.